Olympics-German cycling sports director sent home after racist remarks | Sports-Games

 Olympics-German cycling sports director sent home after racist remarks

-The sporting director of the German cycling federation (BDR) has been told to return home from the Tokyo Olympics after being caught on camera making racist remarks during Wednesday's men's Olympic road time trial, the German team said on Thursday.
+The sporting director of the German cycling federation has been told to return home from the Tokyo Olympics after making racist remarks during Wednesday's men's Olympic road time trial, the German team said on Thursday.

 - Country: